Conics, Twistors, and anti-self-dual tri-K\"ahler metrics: Appendix

 (where $\omega$ is given by (\ref{omega_coord})) is characterised by the over--determined system of linear PDEs \be \Delta_g F=0, \quad G^{ab}_c\nabla_a\nabla_b F=0 \ee (note that $\kappa$ and $R$ in (\ref{G5}) and (\ref{G6}) both vanish in this case), or explicitly

-Assuming that the $J$--invariant (\ref{j_invariant}) of the binary quartic corresponding to $dF$ is not zero, we can now apply Theorem \ref{theo_2_forms} to construct the tri--Kahler structure on a four--fold $X=\{m\in M, F(m)=0\}$.
+Assuming that the $J$--invariant (\ref{j_invariant}) of the binary quartic corresponding to $dF$ is not zero, we can now apply Theorem \ref{theo_2_forms} to construct the tri--K\"ahler structure on the four--fold $X=\{m\in M, F(m)=0\}$.
 The metric $g$ on $M$ is flat, and ${\Gamma^A}_B=0$.
 The identity (\ref{identity}) implies that the two--forms $\Sigma^{AB}$ are closed iff equations (\ref{legeqq}) hold.
 The pull--backs of $\Sigma^{AB}$ to $M$ are also normalised such that $\Sigma^{(AB}\wedge\Sigma^{BC)}=0$ and of constant length.
-Thus they define a Hyper--K\"ahler structure.
+Thus they define a hyper--K\"ahler structure.